 On October 22, we created an ad with a simple message with the date and time of the American Airlines Freedom Breakfast and a call to action to like the Carolinas Freedom Foundation Facebook Page for more information.

 First, we targeted the ad to users between the ages of 30-65+ who live in North and South Carolina – people who could actually attend the event.
-"It's common sense, but if you're creating an advertisement to promote a local event, there's no point in marketing it to a broad audience of millions – only people who live within driving distance of the event are likely to attend," said Frazier.
+"It's common sense, but if you're creating an advertisement to promote a local event, there's no point in marketing it to a broad audience of millions – only people who live within driving distance of the event are likely to attend," said Joyce.

 Next, we focused on interests.
 We targeted users who liked pages or listed interests pertaining to World War II, Veterans of Foreign Wars, Veterans for America, Military History, Vietnam Veterans of America and the United States Department of Veteran Affairs.
 We also targeted users who liked cable news channels like CNN, MSNBC and Fox News, as well as political and social issues.

 By November 6, the Carolinas Freedom Foundation Facebook Page jumped to 515 likes and the American Airlines Freedom Breakfast was completely sold out.
 Those are some pretty serious results, right?
 "The most important thing in creating a successful Facebook ad is knowing your audience.
-Ultimately, you're looking for opinionated, passionate people – those are the users who are going to interact with your brand the most," added Frazier.
+Ultimately, you're looking for opinionated, passionate people – those are the users who are going to interact with your brand the most," added Joyce.